Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 01, 2019

 But I think one thing that people need to realize is that there's also a criminal act affecting some of these cases.
-In other words, if related to the same domestic violence issue someone is charged criminally, then that person who is charged criminally will be in a position where they will be in criminal court and in that criminal court, the judge is going to issue what is called a criminal protective order.
+In other words, if related to the same domestic violence issue, someone is charged criminally, then that person who is charged criminally will be in a position where they will be in criminal court, and in that criminal court, the judge is going to issue what is called a criminal protective order.

-It's just as effective and more effective than a restraining order because a criminal protective order has got the criminal court backing it up.
+It's just as effective and more effective than a restraining order because a criminal protective order has the criminal court backing it up.
 So, now the person gets put on probation.

-During the probationary period which could be one year, two years, three years or five years, the judge will issue a criminal protective order basically ordering the defendant or the offending party to stay a hundred yards away from the person.
+During the probationary period, which could be one year, two years, three years, or five years, the judge will issue a criminal protective order, basically ordering the defendant or the offending party to stay a hundred yards away from the person.

 Violation of Protective Order

-If they violate a protective order, number one there will be a new criminal case filed against them; and there will be a probation violation.
+If they violate a protective order, number one, there will be a new criminal case filed against them, and there will be a probation violation.
 They're going to have two things staring them in the face.
 It's obviously a very effective weapon to have that criminal protective order filed against you.

 About the Author